Sailboats in Barcelona's Port Vell harbour, with palms and the waterfront beyond

 Do I need to know Spanish?

 Helpful but not required.
 Coastal areas, Madrid, and Barcelona have strong English.
-Rural Andalusia is more Spanish-only.
-Use the AI translation feature to read non-English listings comfortably.
+Rural Andalusia is more Spanish-only — a translator app covers the gap, and homeowners are used to working with one.
+Applying in simple, clear English works fine.

 Is Spain good for first-time housesitters?